pgadmin-org/pgadmin4/docs/en_US/modifying_tables.rst

 `Creating or Modifying a Table`:index:
 **************************************

 pgAdmin 4 provides dialogs that allow you to modify all table properties and attributes.

 To access a dialog that allows you to create a database object, right-click on the object type in the pgAdmin tree control, and select the *Create* option for that object.
 For example, to create a new database, right-click on the *Casts* node, and select *Create Cast...*

-Contents:

 .. toctree::
+   :maxdepth: 1

    check_dialog
    column_dialog
    exclusion_constraint_dialog